jeremyngcode/Spotify-Playlist-Updater/README.md

 - Fill in `frequency` in minutes.
 The value here is the time interval between each check.
 I suggest at least 1 min because even though the frontend will get updated almost instantly, the API takes about that long to update.
 Not that this is a big issue, but it could skew the data being written in the CSV file.

 ### 3. Provide cover images
-- Drop all the relevant image files in the "playlist_cover_images" directory.
+Drop all the relevant image files in the "playlist_cover_images" directory.
+Make sure the size of each image file is not more than 180kb or you might get a 413 error.

 ### 4. Authorize App
 - Run [oauth.py](oauth.py) in your terminal / cmd.